xxsds/DYNAMIC/README.md

 - Alan Kuhnle. akuhnle418@gmail.com
 - Nicola Prezza (creator).  nicola.prezza@gmail.com

 The library has also received many contributions from other researchers: we wish to thank Mikhail Karasikov, Erik Garrison, and Chris Barber for adding many useful features.
-We are also very grateful to Adam Novak, Jan Studený, and Uula Ulkuniemi for useful bug reports.
+We are also very grateful to Adam Novak, Jan Studený, Uula Ulkuniemi, and Michael R. Crusoe for useful bug reports and suggestions.

 Please cite this library as: